skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Interpreter.md

 ## Summary

 ### Essence
-The Interpreter design pattern defines a language or grammar and provides an interpreter to interpret and execute the expressions in the language.
-It helps in making clean code by separating the grammar or expressions from the interpretation logic, making the code more maintainable and modifiable.
-The pattern supports the implementation of domain-specific languages (DSLs) and query languages.
-It also makes the code easy to test and components loosely coupled.
-However, it can lead to a large number of classes if the grammar or expressions are complex, requires a deep understanding of the language or grammar being interpreted, and may introduce performance overhead.
+The Interpreter design pattern allows the interpretation and execution of expressions in a defined language.
+It separates the grammar or language rules from the interpretation logic, making the code clean and modular.

 ### Real examples

+- 1. SQL query parsers use the Interpreter pattern to parse and interpret SQL queries.
+- 2. Regular expression engines use the Interpreter pattern to interpret and match regular expressions.
+- 3. Programming languages often use the Interpreter pattern to interpret and execute code written in the language.
-- Parsing and executing mathematical expressions.
+- 4. Parsing and interpreting mathematical expressions.
-- Implementing domain-specific languages (DSLs).
-- Creating query languages for databases.
-- Implementing rule-based systems.
+- 5. Parsing and interpreting configuration files.
-- Building interpreters for scripting languages.
+- 6. Parsing and interpreting domain-specific languages.

 ```mermaid